Calling livestock farming cruel is a baseless, sweeping generalisation

 Some more radical interest groups promote the idea that meat is murder.
 This is a clever use of emotive language to persuade people that raising and slaughtering animals for food is wrong.
 But this practice has been socially accepted and advised from a dietary and nutrition perspective since around 300,000 BC.

 In a philosophical sense, this idea is based on the notion of life being morally ‘sacred’ regardless if it is a human or an animal life.
 In extension, advocates argue that animals are entitled to freedom rights similar to those of humans, notably the right to their own life.
 To most people, however, eating meat is the most natural thing in the world.
 There is a good reason for this intuition too.
 It is currently the dominating theory within natural sciences that the consumption of processed animal protein has been a crucial element in the evolution of humanity.
-Studies show that humans would have been biologically impossible to evolve such a large brain as the human brain without meat.
+Studies show that it would have been biologically impossible to evolve such a large brain as the human brain without meat.
 To that end, we owe humanity itself to the consumption of animal protein.
 Quite simply, humans are omnivores by evolutionary design.